RyanRoll/react-use-api/README.md

 ## Installation

-_Axios is a peer dependency (prerequisite) and it has to be installed_
+❗*Axios is a peer dependency (prerequisite) and it has to be installed*

 #### NPM